lepoco/social-messenger/social-messenger/readme.txt

 == Description ==

-Facebook Messenger on your website.
+Messenger custom chat on your website for free.
 Modify colors, choose languages, integrate with PolyLang, change positions and much more...
 It's easy!
-Social Messenger is an easy-to-use plugin that helps ordinary users to start Facebook Messenger on their site.
+Live Chat (Messenger API) is an easy-to-use plugin that helps ordinary users to start Messenger customer chat on their site.

-All you have to do is add the application API, which you can find on the site for developers from Facebook and the ID of your fanpage, which you can find in the Information tab.
+All you have to do is add the ID of your fanpage, which you can find in the Information tab.

 NOTE:
 Facebook and Facebook Messenger are registered trademarks of Facebook Inc.